GamesDoneQuick/lightning-round-server/README.md

 ## Configuration
 I'll be honest, configuration for this isn't as ergonomic as it could be but whatever.

+If you deployed this app to Heroku using the button above, you will enter your Firebase and Twitter credentials into Heroku as environment variables instead of putting them into config files.

 1. Make an app on Firebase, if you don't already have one: https://console.firebase.google.com/.
  - The free tier is fine.